 April 10, 2013.
-On this date – a year ago today – a towering wall of dirt and rocks gave way and crashed down the side of Bingham Canyon Mine in Utah.
-The landslide was to be one of the largest non-volcanic landslides in the history of North America.
+On this date – three years ago today – a towering wall of dirt and rocks gave way and crashed down the side of Bingham Canyon Mine in Utah.
+The landslide was one of the largest in the history of North America.
 University of Utah researchers later reported that the landslide – which moved at an average of almost 70 mph and reached estimated speeds of at least 100 mph – left a deposit so large it would cover New York’s Central Park with about 20 meters (66 feet) of debris.

 Approximately 65 to 70 million cubic meters of debris were released during the Bingham Canyon Mine landslide in 2013.
 The rumble from the landslide was large enough to have been picked up by sensors that are normally used to detect earthquakes.

 Amazingly, no one was hurt during the landslide, although several pieces of equipment were damaged beyond repair.
 An article posted to NASA Earth Observatory on June 13, 2013 noted that: